lugatuic/lug-docs/rfc0000-lug-constitution.md

 The Secretary's duties are as follows:

-- Prepare formal communications with CS Department
+- Prepare formal communications with CS Department including reservations for events
 - Check status of research, project, and interest groups
+- Support President with event creation and administration of events
+- Design and print fliers for upcoming events
+- Create sponsorship proposals and reach out to companies about potential partnerships

 #### 4.3.5 Alumni Advisor

 - Must be an Alumni Status Member
--Be available as a resource to the other Traditional officers
+- Be available as a resource to the other Traditional officers
-- Support endevours of Traditional officers
+- Support endeavors of Traditional officers
 - Has the power of Tie Breaker vote should Traditional officers vote turn out to be a tie
 - Should impeachment of an officer be requested my member, the Alumni Officer shall oversee proceedings

 ### 4.4 Non-Traditional Officers

 Any University tier member or User Group may be appointed by the Executive Committee as a non-traditional officer in order to oversee or administer some important process for the LUG.

 ### 4.5 The Vox